QualiSystems/cloudshell-cli/README.md

 # Download and Install Cloudshell CLI?

-You can download a free version of CLI here.
+You can download a free version of CLI here. \n
-In addition,CLI is available on PyPy, so you can install it by invoking pip _pip install cloudshell-cli
+In addition,CLI is available on PyPy, so you can install it by invoking pip **pip install cloudshell-cli

 ## Contributing